webpro255/webpro255.github.io/index.md

 ---
 ## 🕵️ 8.
 Advanced Phishing Tactics 🕵️

-Phishing has evolved into a complex craft, with attackers using sophisticated techniques to evade detection.
-Below are some **advanced, lesser-known phishing tactics** involving fragmentation and evasion, making it a unique addition to your hacker toolkit:
+Phishing has evolved into fragmentation and evasion

 #### **1. Fragmented Links in Phishing Emails**
    - **Technique**: Split a malicious URL into multiple parts using HTML encoding or JavaScript fragments.
 This bypasses email filters that scan for specific malicious patterns.